johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 Combining the two together, you can get the following graph:
 ![Instability vs abstractness](images/static-code-analysis-metrics-instability-vs-abstractness.png)

-When designing your application, you have to take both instability and abstractness into your mind.
-A good designed appliction will have stable abstract types and unstable implementations of those types.
-Combining these two gives you the best chance in creating maintainable code.
-This is however the theory, and the image above shows you how good your code behaves in this aspect.
+When designing your application, you have to keep instability and abstractness in mind.
+A well designed appliction will have stable abstract types and unstable implementations of those types.
+Combining these two gives you the best chance of creating maintainable code.
+This is however theroretical, and the image above shows you how well your code behaves in this aspect.

-In the center you have the green zone.
+In the middle you have the green zone.
 This is the place you want your assembly to be.
-It goes from the fully abstract stable assemblies in the top left to the unstable but implemented zone on the right bottom.
+It goes from the fully abstract stable assemblies in the top left to the unstable but implemented zone on the bottom right.

-Next to the green zone you will find the orange "Danger Zones".
+Next to the green zone you will find the orange "Danger zones".
 These are assemblies that are moving in the wrong direction, but are not that bad (yet).

 In the top right corner you will find the "Zone of Uselessness".
 Assemblies ending up here are abstractions that are not very usefull.
-For example assembly with all kinds of interfaces but those interfaces are used in only one other assembly.
+For example: An assembly with all kinds of interfaces but those interfaces are used only in one other assembly.

 The bottom right corner is the worst place to find your assembly in.
-The "Zone of Pain" is the place where you have code that is referenced a lot, but are all implementations instead of abstractions.
-The zone of pain is the place you find yourself fixing a bug because of a code change you did not expect to affect that many things.
+The "Zone of Pain" is the place where you have code that is referenced a lot, but all are implementations instead of abstractions.
+The zone of pain is the place where you find yourself in fixing a bug because of a code change you did not expect to affect that many things.

-The main thing you are measuring here is if your software depends on interfaces in stead of implementations.
+The main thing you are measuring here is if your software depends on interfaces instead of implementations.
 Having this balance in order makes your life a lot easier.

 ## Coupling & Cohesion